 As workers approach traditional retirement ages, they become more likely to leave the labor force.
 However, older workers are less likely to transfer to different occupations than younger workers, since older workers generally have more experience in an occupation, which can correlate with higher pay and greater responsibilities, some of which may not be transferrable to other occupations.
 As a result, occupations with many older workers tend to have higher labor force exit rates, but lower occupational transfer rates, than occupations with a younger workforce.
 As a result, occupations with many older workers do not consistently have the highest overall separations rates.

 The separations method is designed to estimate the number of workers who leave their occupation and need to be replaced by new entrants into the occupation.
 It is not a measure of all movement in and out of occupations, but instead an estimate of workers who permanently leave an occupation.

 The separations method identifies a worker as having left an occupation permanently if they either exit the labor force for at least 4 consecutive months, or if they transfer to an occupation within a different Standard Occupational Classification (SOC) major occupational group.
-This significantly limits the number of leavers who are identified as generating job openings.
-The number of individuals who leave the labor force for at least 4 consecutive months is less than half the number who leave for 1 month, and only 38 percent of occupational transfers are to different SOC major groups.
+This significantly limits the number of separations identified as generating job openings.
+The number of individuals who leave the labor force for at least 4 consecutive months is less than half the number who leave for 1 month, and only a portion of occupational transfers are to different SOC major groups.

 BLS publishes an annual average number of openings for an occupation over the 10-year projections period.
 While BLS releases a specific number, this number should not be considered a precise target for the number of openings expected in any given year, for a number of reasons: